illusion12321/orchestrate-php/README.md

 // Please note, the max limit currently imposed by Orchestrate is 100

-// now get array of the results
+// now get the results
 $collection->getResults();

-// or go ahead and iterate over the results directly! foreach ($collection as $item) {
+// or go ahead and iterate over them directly! foreach ($collection as $item) {

     echo $item->title;